 Dividends tend to be paid by larger, well-established companies on the SGX and you can use them to provide a regular, ongoing source of income.
 This offers you security and stability for the future, while at the same time giving you a chance to benefit from the company’s long-term capital growth.

-How to buy blue chip shares in Singapore
+How to buy blue chip stocks in Singapore

 - Open your brokerage account.
 You’ll need your ID, bank details and CDP account (you’ll need to open one if you don’t have it)